dgcamblor/UMIvar/Doctorado/ctDNA methylation overview.md

 MSP is based on the use of two distinct methylation-specific primer sets for detecting the DNA of interest.
 The methylated primer will amplify bisulfite converted methylated DNA and untreated DNA, while the unmethylated primer is specific for bisulfite converted DNA in an unmethylated condition [@huangCellFreeDNAMethylation2019].

-## Relevancia clínica en los procedimientos oncológicos
+## Clinical relevance in different settings
 ### Early diagnosis

 Aberrant DNA methylation, in comparison with DNA mutations, has a series of specific advantages that make them more suitable for early cancer detection [@royDiagnosticPowerDNA2020]: